QIRoss/Stackstorm-Incident-Response/README.md

 ## Project Overview

+(INCOMPLETE PROJECT THIS SHOULD NOT BE CLONED NEITHER USED)

-This repository contains a StackStorm-based workflow to automatically replace a crashed medium EC2 instance with a large EC2 instance.
+Folder stackstorm1 contains a StackStorm-based workflow to automatically replace a crashed medium EC2 instance with a large EC2 instance.
 It monitors the instance status using AWS CloudWatch and automates the incident response.

+Folder stackstorm2 contains basic StackStorm-based workflow to automatically reaplce a crashed FastAPI container for two containers.

-### Project Structure
+### Project Structure (stackstorm1)

 - **workflows/**: Contains the StackStorm workflow and related scripts.
 - **tests/**: Unit tests to validate the actions and sensors.